How to Wean Off Zoloft: 2026 Tapering Guide

 Key Takeaways

-• Gradual dose reduction over 6-12 weeks minimizes Zoloft withdrawal symptoms
+• Gradual dose reduction over 6 to 12 weeks minimizes Zoloft withdrawal symptoms.

-• Never stop Zoloft cold turkey as sudden discontinuation causes severe withdrawal effects
+• Never stop Zoloft cold turkey, as sudden discontinuation can cause severe withdrawal effects.

-• Timing matters: discontinue during stable life periods, not during major stress
+• Timing matters: begin tapering during a stable period in your life, not during major stress.

-• Professional medical supervision is essential for safe Zoloft tapering schedules
+• Professional medical supervision is essential for a safe Zoloft tapering schedule.

 What Is Zoloft Withdrawal and Why Does It Happen?